 Clinical trials are very expensive, time consuming and difficult to design and implement.
 Even if the results of our proposed clinical trials are favorable, clinical trials for product candidates based on our OMS technology will continue for several years and may take significantly longer than expected to complete.
 Delays in the commencement or completion of clinical testing could significantly affect our product development costs and business plan.
 We do not know whether our Phase II clinical trials will be completed on schedule, if at all.
-In
+In addition, we do not know whether any other pre-clinical or clinical trials will begin on time or be completed on schedule, if at all.
+The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to:

-- obtaining clearance from the FDA or respective international regulatory equivalent to commence a clinical trial; - reaching agreement on acceptable terms with prospective clinical research organizations, or CROs, clinical investigators and trial sites: - obtaining institutional review board, or IRB, approval to initiate and conduct a clinical trial at a prospective site; - •identifying, recruiting and training suitable clinical investigators; - •identifying, recruiting and enrolling subjects to participate in clinical trials for a variety of reasons, including competition from other clinical trial programs for similar indications; and - •retaining patients who have initiated a clinical trial but may be prone to withdraw due to side effects from the therapy, lack of efficacy, personal issues, or for any other reason they choose, or who are lost to further follow-up.
+- obtaining clearance from the FDA or respective international regulatory equivalent to commence a clinical trial; - •reaching agreement on acceptable terms with prospective clinical research organizations, or CROs, clinical investigators and trial sites: - obtaining institutional review board, or IRB, approval to initiate and conduct a clinical trial at a prospective site; - •identifying, recruiting and training suitable clinical investigators;

+- •identifying, recruiting and enrolling subjects to participate in clinical trials for a variety of reasons, including competition from other clinical trial programs for similar indications; and - •retaining patients who have initiated a clinical trial but may be prone to withdraw due to side effects from the therapy, lack of efficacy, personal issues, or for any other reason they choose, or who are lost to further follow-up.